Randy Carlyle

 Randolph Robert Carlyle (born April 19, 1956) is a Canadian professional ice hockey coach and former player.
-He is the former head coach of the National Hockey League (NHL)'s Toronto Maple Leafs and the Anaheim Ducks.
-He won the Stanley Cup in 2007 with the Ducks during his first stint with the team.
-As a player, Carlyle dressed for over 1,000 games between the Maple Leafs, Pittsburgh Penguins and Winnipeg Jets, winning the James Norris Memorial Trophy as the NHL's best defenceman in the 1980–81 season and serving as a captain of both the Penguins and Jets.
+He is the former head coach of the National Hockey League (NHL)'s Toronto Maple Leafs and the Mighty Ducks of Anaheim / Anaheim Ducks.
+As a player, Carlyle dressed for over 1,000 games between the Maple Leafs, Pittsburgh Penguins and Winnipeg Jets.
+As a defenseman, he won the James Norris Memorial Trophy in the season and served as a captain of both the Penguins and Jets.